zowe/docs-site/docs/user-guide/configure-instance-directory.md

   - Vendor products may extend Zowe with their own component group that they want to be lifecycled by the Zowe `ZWESVSTC` started task and run as a Zowe sub address space.
 To do this, specify the fully qualified directory provided by the vendor that contains their Zowe extension scripts.
 This directory will contain a `start.sh` script **(required)** that is called when the `ZWESVSTC` started task is launched, a `configure.sh` script **(optional)** that performs any configuration steps such as adding iFrame plug-ins to the Zowe desktop, and a `validate.sh` script **(optional)** that can be used to perform any pre-launch validation such as checking system prerequisites.
 For more information about how a vendor can extend Zowe with a sub address space, see the [Extending](../extend/extend-apiml/onboard-overview.md) section.

 **Note: If you are using Docker, it is recommended to remove GATEWAY and DESKTOP from LAUNCH_COMPONENT_GROUPS by setting `LAUNCH_COMPONENT_GROUPS=ZSS`.
 This will prevent duplication of servers running both in Docker and on z/OS.** <Badge text="Technical Preview"/>

-### Component prerequisites

-- `JAVA_HOME`:  The path where 64-bit Java 8 or later is installed.
-Only needs to be specified if not already set as a shell variable.
-Defaults to `/usr/lpp/java/J8.0_64`.
-- `NODE_HOME`:  The path to the Node.js runtime.
-Only needs to be specified if not already set as a shell variable.
-- `SKIP_NODE` : When Zowe starts, it checks whether the `NODE_HOME` path is a valid node runtime.
-If not, it will prompt for the location of where node can be located.
-Specify a value of `1` to bypass this step, or `0` for the check to occur.
-This may be useful in an automation scenario where the `zowe-start.sh` script is run unattended and the makeup of the components being launched does not require a node runtime.
-- `ROOT_DIR`: The directory where the Zowe runtime is located, also referred to as the `<RUNTIME_DIR>`.
-Defaults to the location of where `zowe-configure-instance` was executed.
-- `ZOSMF_PORT`: The port used by z/OSMF REST services.
-Defaults to value determined through running `netstat`.
-- `ZOSMF_HOST`: The host name of the z/OSMF REST API services.
-- `ZOWE_EXPLORER_HOST`: The hostname of where the Explorer servers are launched from.
-Defaults to running `hostname -c`.
-Ensure that this host name is externally accessible from clients who want to use Zowe as well as internally accessible from z/OS itself.
-- `ZOWE_IP_ADDRESS`:  The IP address of your z/OS system which must be externally accessible to clients who want to use Zowe.
-This is important to verify for IBM Z Development & Test Environment and cloud systems, where the default that is determined through running `ping` and `dig` on z/OS returns a different IP address from the external address.
-- `APIML_ENABLE_SSO`: Define whether single sign-on should be enabled.
-Use a value of `true` or `false`.
-Defaults to `false`.

 ### Keystore configuration